 - e.
 The evaluation process will include a meeting between the employee and the supervisor at which the supervisor's draft evaluation will be discussed.
 The supervisor shall provide a copy of the draft evaluation to the employee no less than two (2) days prior to the meeting.
 As a result of the meeting, the supervisor may or may not amend the draft evaluation.
 In addition to providing the opportunity for discussing the evaluation itself, the meeting between the supervisor and the employee may be used for other purposes such as providing an opportunity for mutual feedback, reviewing the current job description, and for establishing future goals for the employee. - f.
 The supervisor will finalize the evaluation and give a copy to the employee within five (5) days after the meeting.
 The employee may attach any written comments that s/he wishes to make.
 Both the employee and the supervisor will sign and date the final evaluation. - g.
 The supervisor will give a copy of the final evaluation to the Dean or other manager responsible for the department.
 That manager will also sign and date it and place a copy showing the three sets of signatures in the Employee Record File. - 3.
-Evaluation Form and Contents.
-The Colleges and the Union will create a joint committee, with an equal number of union representatives and administrators (not to exceed six (6) for each side) to develop a standard evaluation form for the Colleges to use in evaluating all members of the bargaining unit.
-The committee will begin work no later than six (6) weeks after ratification of this Agreement and will set a target of three (3) months for the completion of its work.
-The Colleges will retain the right of final approval of the form. - 4.
-Upon completion of the approval of the evaluation form, the Colleges will provide training to supervisors on how to conduct evaluations and will periodically update such training. - 5.
+Review and Revisions of Evaluation Form.
+Proposed revisions to the evaluation form may be made by either the Colleges or the Union.
+The Colleges will retain the right of final approval of the form.
+The evaluation form may be reviewed on a periodic basis. - 4.
+The Colleges will offer annual training to supervisors on how to conduct evaluations. - 5.
 Evaluations are not subject to the grievance procedure unless there is a claimed violation of the procedures under Section 2 of this article or unless an adverse personnel action is taken as a result of such evaluation. - 6.
-The use of annual evaluations shall not in any way preclude the issuance of disciplinary actions, written reprimands or commendations, or other written commentary that may result from an employee's performance at any time throughout the year
+The use of annual evaluations shall not in any way preclude the issuance of disciplinary actions, written reprimands or commendations, or other written commentary that may result from an employee's performance at any time throughout the year.